iSRIDHARRAO/Confero/README.md

  *3.Python to implement Machine Learning model of Brain Tumor prediction*

- *4.IPFS as static file storage to save images after predicting Brain Tumor*

- *5.MySql as backend to store user info ( We've used RDS service from AWS )*
+ *4.MySql as backend to store user info ( We've used RDS service from AWS )*

- *6.Smartpy to create Tezos smart contract in order to perform transactions like donations, withdraw*
+ *5.Smartpy to create Tezos smart contract in order to perform transactions like donations, withdraw*

  Smart Contract Address on Jakarta Network :-
  #### Link to demo video :-